-Selection of courses should be considered a serious matter; it will be difficult, and/or impossible, to make changes after teaching assignments have been made.
+Selection of courses is a serious matter; it will be difficult, and/or impossible, to make changes after the schedule has been created.
 Courses should be chosen with the assumption that changes will not be permitted.
-Because the course request process is a cooperative venture between the student, family, and school, it is expected that students will honor their course commitments even if they represent an academic challenge.
-Students should choose courses based on interest and ability, not by teacher; teaching assignments are not finalized until after the course selection process is completed.
+Because the course request process is a cooperative venture between the student, family, and school, it is expected that students will honor their course commitments even if they represent an academic challenge or if interests change.

 After the schedule has been constructed, we must limit changes; students will be allowed to make schedule changes within the timeline and limitations listed below.
 Proper protocol must be followed.
 No changes that overload classes will be made.
 We will not accommodate changes for teacher preference, class period, etc.

 - Prior to August 15: Students may change selections based on space available. - No elective course changes will be permitted after August 15. - First week of school: Level changes of the same course as space permits. - Second and third weeks of school: Only level changes initiated by a teacher, counselor, or administrator will be allowed as space permits. - No changes will be made after the third week of school.
 A minimal number of level changes may be made following midyear exams (prior to the start of Quarter 3) with permission of the current teacher, Guidance, and Administration.
+No course may be 'dropped' after the first semester.